 If you want a fighting chance at warding off illness, you need to supply your body with the tools needed to protect you from outside toxins.
 Your immune system needs a variety of vitamins, essential nutrients, and minerals to protect healthy cells, to support the growth of new cells, and to create antibodies (1).
 Like a car without gasoline, oil, or transmission fluid, your system – without these basic pillars of nutrition – cannot run like a fine-tuned machine.

 If you know you or your family will struggle with a diet overhaul and will derail before you get momentum, don’t go with a drastic change.
 There are many ways to insert nutrition into your day without upending your life.
 Work in one vegetable, one fruit, or one lean meat at a time.
-Start taking a supplement to help boost your immune system.
-Drink an immune-boosting tea.
-Grab a glass of water and mix in a vitamin drink mix.
-There are plenty of options for you and your family.
 Also, try as hard as you can to reduce your intake of sugar and processed foods.
 They won’t help to protect your immune system and could throw off your gut balance (1).

 Move your body